FREE MENTAL HEALTH RESOURCES

 WHEN IN CRISIS

-For non-emergencies and to speak with a trained supporter now, call your local crisis line or visit Vancouver Island Crisis Society's website found here.
+For non-emergencies and to speak with a trained support person now, call your local crisis line or visit Vancouver Island Crisis Society's website found here.

 SKILL BUILDING FOR MANAGING ANXIETY AND DEPRESSION